 Generally speaking, knowing your target audience is of extreme importance in every professional activity.
-It is more likely to arise interest in a product if the target consumer identifies himself with it.
-With scientific research it is no different: by tailoring the message to the listener, you will be closer to being understood more clearly and efficiently.
+It is more likely to arise interest in a product if the target consumer identifies with it.
+Scientific research is no different.
+By tailoring the message to the listener, you will be closer to being understood more clearly and effectively.

-Knowing to whom you want to speak is sometimes hard to identify, once you think about it.
-If you still aren’t sure who the target audience of your research paper is, these key points might help you:
+Knowing who you want to speak to is sometimes hard to identify, once you think about it.
+If you still aren’t sure who your target audience is, these key points might help you:

 - Interest: Who will want to read your research?
 Who will be interested in your key findings?

-- Level of education: Is your document suited for people with an advanced level of education or rather low?
+- Level of education: Is your document suited for people with an advanced level of education or lower levels?

 - Expertise: Do you want to engage beginners or experts?

 Once you have answered these questions, you’ll have a good idea of what your target audience looks like.
-Now you are ready to plunge into the task of thinking how to convey your message in the best way possible in order to engage them.
+Now you are ready to plunge into the task of thinking about how to convey your message in the best way, and to engage your audience.
 Don’t forget to have in mind the process of communication and how to make the most of it:

 - Message (what)